Our homes

 How do I apply for a WSHA home?

-All housing applications are now made digitally at WSHA.
-To apply for a home with WSHA, you will first fill out a Housing Options form.
+To apply for a WSHA home, you will first fill out a Housing Options form.
 When you send this to us, we will reply with personalised information around availability and waiting list times, along with the link to the housing application form.
-If you still want to apply for a home, you can them fill out an application form and send it to us.
+If you still want to apply for a home based on this advice, you can then fill out an application form and send it to us.
 We will then put you on the waiting list.

 The application process is slightly different for each of our areas.
 Read more below: